ETay203/GettingData_Project/CodeBook.md

 ##The transformations performed by run_analysis.R

 A script, run_analysis.R was written for this project.
-It merges the training and test sets to produce a new tidy data set displying the average of each variable for each activity and each subject.
+It merges the training and test sets and ultimately produces a new tidy data set displying the average of each variable for each activity and each subject.

 The script performs the following transformations:

 * Reads in the data files and calls the required libraries
-* Merges the training and the test sets to create one data set of 10299 observations.
+* Merges the training and the test sets to create one data set of 10299 observations and 561 variables (full_set).
 *Extracts only the measurements on the mean and standard deviation for each measurement.
-It does this by selecting variables in full_set that contain "mean()" and "std()" (which also includes meanFreq()).
+It does this by selecting the variables in full_set that contain "mean()" and "std()" (which also includes meanFreq()).
+There are a total of 79 variables.
-*Applies the activity names given in activity_labels.txt to name the activities in the data set *Appropriately labels the data set with descriptive variable names given in features.txt.
-The original names given in features.txt are edited to replace "-" with "_" and remove "()" making reading them asier.
+*Applies the activity names given in activity_labels.txt to name the activities in the data set adding an additional column "activities".
+* Adds the subjects to the full_set, adding an additional column "subjects" *Appropriately labels the data set with the descriptive variable names given in features.txt.
+The original names given in features.txt are edited to replace "-" with "_" and remove "()" making reading them easier.
-*From the data set in step 4, creates a second, independent tidy data set (tidy_data.txt) with the average of each variable for each activity and each subject.
+*From this full data set, a second independent tidy data set (tidy_data.txt) with the average of each variable for each activity and each subject is created.